Where to Retire: Income, Home, and Taxes

 Montana

 Social Security income is fully exempt for seniors earning less than $25,000 ($32,000 if married); for those earning more, it may be partially exempt.
-Other retirement income is fully taxable with an exemption of around $,400 available for those earned under around $40,000.
-MT has no sales tax, but has property taxes under 1% and offers the elderly homeowner tax credit for seniors age 62 and older.
+Other retirement income is fully taxable, however, seniors age 65 and older can claim a $5,500 subtraction ($11,000 for married couples if both are over 65).
+MT has no sales tax, but has property taxes and offers the elderly homeowner tax credit for seniors age 62 and older with a household income of less than $45,000, with a maximum credit of $1,150.

 Nebraska

-Social Security income is fully taxable if it is taxed at the federal level; all other retirement income is fully taxable as regular income.
+Social Security income is fully exempt; all other retirement income is fully taxable as regular income.
 NE has sales taxes around 7% and fairly high property taxes of around 1.6%, though the state offers the homestead exemption for seniors with low-to-moderate income.

 Military retirement pay is fully exempt as of 2022; previously, pay was taxed at a variable rate.